Risk-Based Auto-Deleveraging: Multi-Asset Cross-Margining

 In the single-asset case, post-ADL equity is monotone in the terminal price $p_T$.
 Upward moves uniformly harm shorts and downward moves uniformly harm longs, which induces a natural ordering of accounts by ``distance to default'' and makes leverage a meaningful proxy for default risk.
 In the multi-asset case, equity depends on the entire price vector and portfolios may be partially hedged across assets.
 There is generally no canonical stress direction and no a priori risk ordering across accounts, since insolvency depends on the joint distribution of $(p_T^1,\dots,p_T^d)$.

-In multi-asset settings, exchanges often report leverage-type statistics that extend the one-dimensional notion (see, e.g., ``portfolio margin'' in~\citep{binanceADL}, which suggests the following).
+In multi-asset settings, exchanges often report leverage-type statistics that extend the one-dimensional notion (motivated, for instance, by the discussion of `portfolio margin' in \citep{binanceADL}).
 One natural extension is the \emph{gross leverage} of account $i$ after reduction $x_i$, defined by

 where the numerator is the gross exposure of the residual portfolio valued at the reference prices~$p_\tau$.
 Gross leverage is easy to compute but does not necessarily reflect default risk.
 Since it ignores the dependence structure of returns, it can be large even when exposures offset across assets, as in a delta-neutral portfolio.
 We use ``gross'' to emphasize that such netting is not reflected.